stub Top Jennifer Doudna Companies to Watch (September 2023) - Securities.io

 Lastly, Doudna is also present in advisory roles in Sixth Street, an investment firm, and in InvisiShield, developing intranasal preventive respiratory viruses.

-We have covered in detail the unique capacities of Cas-12a in a dedicated article.
-To resume it shortly:
+In a dedicated article, We have covered the unique capacities of Cas-12a.
+To summarize it shortly:

 • Hard-to-solve problems with Cas9 could be workable with Cas12a